 Sweet Dumpling squash

 This variety is becoming one of the more appreciated winter squashes.
-The sweet dumpling is a wonderful name for this squash.
+Sweet Dumpling is a wonderful name for this squash.
 It is small, about three to four inches and has a globe shape.
 It is a creamy ivory white, green striped squash.
 Weighing only about seven ounces, it has sweet and tender orange flesh and is a great size for stuffing and baking as individual servings.
-It stores well for up to four months.
+Sweet Dumpling stores well for up to four months.

 This turban-shaped squash is large, with riotous color: bright orange mottled with chartreuse, deep green, and creamy white.
 The flesh is golden yellow and has a nutty taste.

 It’s good to know that in virtually any recipe that specifies winter squash or pumpkin, you can substitute sweetpotatoes or yams (or even carrots).
-The following were available this past fall season at Whole Foods Market.
+The following are readily available in Northwest markets.

 What we in the United States refer to as a yam is actually a variety of sweetpotato.
 Yams have brilliant orange flesh and are moister and sweeter than sweetpotato varieties labeled as sweetpotatoes.
 Think of yams as moist-fleshed sweetpotatoes.
 The garnet yam is a variety of sweetpotato with smooth reddish skin and deep-orange flesh.
 Are you confused yet?